 A hypergraph consists of a set of vertices together with a set of edges.
 While edges in graphs always have exactly two vertices, hypergraphs may have edges of any cardinality, finite or infinite.
-Some authors exclude edges that are empty or have a single vertex, but for this article, edges may be of any size.
+Some authors exclude edges that are empty of have a single vertex, but for this article, edges may be of any size.
+After considering alternatives for the representations of edges, we will turn to results on the strength of theorems related to three types of vertex colorings.